swivelmargarita/ansible-arch/README.md

 Turbo Ansible Arch is an ansible playbook for configuring your Arch Linux post-install.
 ## Usage

-Clone the [repository](https://gitlab.com/turbo-zone/ansible-arch/) and execute the playlist.
+Clone the [repository](https://gitlab.com/turbo-zone/ansible-arch/) and execute the playbook.
 Comment out or delete unneeded roles from the [main.yaml](https://gitlab.com/turbo-zone/ansible-arch/-/blob/master/main.yaml)

 ```bash